shinhugh/em-calculator/README.md

 don't care for, or don't know 50 celebrities.
 As a result, there would be 200 x 50 inputs.<br/>
 **Format**: Place each sample/person's inputs on a single line.
-Each line represents a single sample/person, and the inputs go from left to right, going from *c* = 1 to however many categories are specified by the user.
+Each line represents a single sample/person.
+Start each line with a unique name (alphabet characters only, not case-sensitive) and append a '#' after the name.
+The sample's inputs start after the '#'.
+Don't use spaces before or after the '#'.
+The inputs go from left to right, going from *c* = 1 to however many categories are specified by the user.
 Separate each input with a space.
 A input of 0 signifies no input (i.e. "I don't know", "I haven't seen it").
 The meanings of all other values can be assigned by the user; make